BlogPSUs

 How to become an ISRO scientist?

-If you want to become an ISRO scientist, then you must have researched to find out the expert-recommended ways to become an ISRO scientist.
-Here are the expert-recommended ways that will guide an aspirant to become an ISRO scientist right from the scratch.
+If you want to become an ISRO scientist, then you must have researched to find out the expert-recommended ways to become a scientist.
+Here are the expert-recommended ways that will guide an aspirant to become an ISRO scientist right from scratch.

-1. Subject experts and toppers recommend aspirants prepare themselves mentally for the ISRO entrance exam before entering the 10+2.
-It helps them build the mindset and plan required to secure their dream cracking the ISRO entrance exam.
+1. Subject experts and toppers recommend that aspirants prepare themselves mentally for the entrance exam before entering the 10+2.
+It helps them build the mindset and plan required to secure their dream, cracking the entrance exam.
 Aspirants must choose Maths, Physics, and Chemistry as their primary subjects in the 10+2 exam to become eligible and sit for the ISRO examination.

-2. Once an aspirant completes the 10+2 boards exam, he must prepare for the ISRO entrance exam such as JEE Mains and JEE Advanced exams.
+2. Once an aspirant completes the 10+2 boards exam, they must prepare for the entrance exams such as JEE Main and JEE Advanced.
 This way, you can crack these examinations and secure an engineering seat in one of the top engineering colleges in the country.
 If becoming an ISRO scientist is your dream, you must secure admission to colleges such as IITs, NITs, and the Indian Institute of Space Science and Technology (IISST), Thiruvananthapuram, to name a few.
-Experts recommend candidates to secure admission in specific engineering streams such as Aerospace Engineering, Engineering Physics, Mechanical Engineering, Radio Engineering, and similar engineering fields.
+Experts recommend that candidates secure admission in specific engineering streams such as Aerospace Engineering, Engineering Physics, Mechanical Engineering, Radio Engineering, and similar engineering fields.

-4. ISRO scientist qualification allows candidates to apply for the ISRO examination after completing M.Tech in the streams such as Instrumentation, Applied Mathematics, Geophysics, and Geography.
+4. ISRO scientist qualification allows candidates to apply for this examination after completing M.Tech in the streams such as Instrumentation, Applied Mathematics, Geophysics, and Geography.
 It also accepts applications from aspirants with equivalent degrees in Mathematics or Physics.
 Aspirants with these degrees can apply for the ISRO recruitment directly.
-Aspirants must take note of the ISRO age limit through GATE.
+Aspirants must take note of the age limit for GATE.
 The best part is that if you enroll in one of the top IITs M.Tech programs after clearing the GATE exam, then you can sit for the interviews that ISRO conducts to recruit deserving candidates from these premier institutions.
-Toppers suggest aspirants secure a top rank below 200, to increase the chances of successful selection as an ISRO scientist.
-The recruitment team responsible to recruit the ISRO scientists prioritizes GATE scores of candidates during the recruitment process.
+Toppers suggest aspirants secure a top rank below 200 to increase the chances of successful selection as a scientist.
+The recruitment team responsible for recruiting the ISRO scientists prioritizes GATE scores of candidates during the recruitment process.

 5. The ISRO age limit through GATE is 35 years for General category aspirants.
-This age limit for OBC and SC/ST is 38 and 40 years respectively.
+The age limit for OBC and SC/ST is 38 and 40 years, respectively.
 Aspirants must consider this aspect while preparing for the ISRO exam.
-ISRO aspirants must also check out other details related to ISRO exam eligibility to save time and efforts thus getting their application selected in the ISRO scientist selection exam.
+Aspirants must also check out other details related to this exam eligibility to save time and effort, thus getting their application selected in the selection exam.

 Which engineering is best for ISRO?

 If you are presently researching to find out the best engineering stream that will align with your goal to become an ISRO scientist, then it is essential to know a particular fact.
-You must know that certain engineering streams will fasten your pace to achieving your dream job at Indian Space Research Organization (ISRO) as an ISRO scientist.
-Experts recommend that ISRO aspirants must choose one of the following engineering streams to increase their chances at ISRO.
+You must know that certain engineering streams will fasten your pace to achieving your dream job at the Indian Space Research Organization as a scientist.
+Experts recommend that aspirants choose one of the following engineering streams to increase their chances.

 • Engineering Physics